siniekoo19/Spotity-Song-Recommender-System/README.md

 ## Acknowledgments

+- Special Thanks to [Slash Mark](https://slashmark.cloud/) for providing this Internship opportunity.
 - Thanks to [kaggel](https://www.kaggle.com/datasets/notshrirang/spotify-million-song-dataset) for providing dataset used in this project.
 - Special thanks to the open-source community for their invaluable contributions to the tools and libraries used in this project.